zhujinxuan/remark-react-previewer/README.md

 -  [ ] Passing a callback function for smoothie scroll~
  - [ ] FootNote Support
  - [ ] Clever Scroll for Code and Blockquote
  - [ ] Editor Support as neovim-extension.
+(Will be another package)
  - [ ] After Editor Support, A greasemonkey plugin for render markdown in rich-text editors like in quora and zhihu.

 ## For someone want to rebuild auto-scroll previewer on other frameworks